Do you want to start a Fitness Center business plan?

 5.2.1 Parents

 Our primary focus will be on the families living in the residential areas around us.
-The adults in these households usually need flexible options to fit in exercise and health activities in between.
-We will target such customers to help them figure out a balance and reduce stress.
+The adults in these households usually need flexible options to exercise.
+We will target such customers to help them attain a balanced life with reduced stress.

-The secondary focus of our fitness center business model will be on the students and working young adults in the area who need a way to de-stress after a hard day.
+The secondary focus of our fitness center business model will be on the students and working young adults in the area who need to de-stress after a hard day.

 5.2.3 Working People